The Ultimate Guide to Surfing in Ventura

 An introduction to surfing in Ventura

-Ventura is yet another of the class acts on the California coast.
-Moving north into the shadow of the Santa Ynez Mountains, the coves and boulder-dotted beaches here do well to draw in any W and SW swells.
 That means the surfing in Ventura is reliable – like seriously reliable.
-What’s more, you’ve got all sorts of breaks to pick from, whether you’re looking for sheltered beach breaks or a day on the gnarly point at Rincon, one of Cali’s top spots.
+What’s more, you’ve got all sorts of breaks to pick from, whether you’re looking for sheltered beach breaks or a day riding the long, long rights at world-calss Rincon, one of Cali’s – and the world’s top spots.

 Surfing in Ventura was thrust into the limelight back in the 1960s by the Beach Boys.
 Since then it’s been a major point of wavecraft pilgrimage.
-That’s mainly down to aforementioned Rincon, but don’t discount the state beaches to the south of town, which have some epic right-hand points and good sandbar breaks alike.
-Easy access to most spots from the 101, too.
-That’s a bonus.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This guide is just one part of our complete guide to surfing in California and surfing on the West Coast
+>>This guide is just one part of our complete guide to surfing in California and surfing on the West Coast

 Surfing in Ventura at a glance